 Normally, the electroencephalogram (EEG) is recorded from the surface of the head with gel-based electrodes to provide a low electrode-skin impedance.
 If passive electrodes are used, the skin must be abraded beforehand to reduce the impedance.
 With active electrodes, which contain an amplifier inside, the electrode gel is injected between the electrode material and the skin.
 This allows the electrode system to be mounted more quickly.

-One of the main advantages of gel-based active electrodes is their robust signal quality, but the main disadvantages are the long mounting time and the need to wash the cap and the user’s hair after the recording. g.tec thus developed a dry electrode system that does not require electrode gel.
-The patented g.SAHARA electrode system consists of an 8 pin electrode made of a special golden alloy.
+One of the main advantages of gel-based active electrodes is their robust signal quality, but the main disadvantages are the long mounting time and the need to wash the cap and the user’s hair after the recording. g.tec thus developed a hybrid electrode that works with and without gel in wet or dry mode.
+The patented g.SAHARA hybrid electrode system consists of an 8 pin electrode made of a special conductive polymer.
 The pins have sufficient length to reach through the hair to the skin.
-The golden alloy and the 8 pins reduce the electrode-skin impedance.
+The conductive polymer and the 8 pins reduce the electrode-skin impedance and give a solid contact to the skin.
+The electrode has additionally a hole in the middle that allows to insert electrode gel to make a wet recording.
+This gives more stable recordings and allows to compensate different head shapes and sizes.
 The electrode itself can be connected with a clip to the active electrode system on top of it.

 EEG recordings are performed at frontal, central, parietal and occipital regions of the head, and therefore a mechanical system is required that holds the electrode on the skin with a constant pressure at every possible recording location.
 EEG electrodes are typically positioned according to the international 10/20 system. g.tec hence developed the 2nd generation of the g.GAMMAcap, with a total of 160 positions according to an extended 10/20 system, to allow a very flexible electrode montage.